shubhankarval/Currency-Converter/README.md

 # Currency-Converter
+Convert an amount from one currency to another.
 ## Design
 * Uses the [ExchangeRates](https://exchangeratesapi.io/) API to get the latest currency rates.
 * Uses the requests library to parse data.